Skip to main content

 How it works

 Tessera is a substrate proxy.
 Your application points at our endpoint, we forward to OpenAI / Anthropic / Google / xAI on your behalf, and on the way we apply a small set of optimization mechanics measured against a jointly-ratified baseline.
-We bill 20% of the measured savings, prepaid.
+Pricing is a flat monthly subscription by token volume; you keep 100% of the measured savings.
 The mechanics fire conservatively, gated by your eval, with a public composition cap and a hard quality floor that auto-disables anything drifting beneath it.

 Every claim on this page is enforced in code, observable on /portal/audit, and gated by a daily quality canary - not by our promise.